t-karasova/grs-retail/tutorials/retail_api_v2_import_user_events_inline_source_java.md

     You have imported valid user event objects into the catalog.

-1. Check the `operation.metadata.getSuccessCount` field to get the total number of the successfully imported events.
+1. Check the `operation.metadata.getSuccessCount()` method to get the total number of the successfully imported events.

-    The number of failures during the import is returned to the `operation.metadata.getFailureCount` field.
+    The number of failures during the import is returned by the `operation.metadata.getFailureCount()` method.

     The operation is successful, and the operation object contains a `result` field.